 This 14-mile wide stretch of water separates the two islands of New Zealand and was named after Captain Cook, who sailed through it in 1770.
 Once you arrive at the south island, transfer to Blenheim on a two-hour coach ride.
 The city of Blenheim lies within the Marlborough region, home to some of New Zealand’s finest wines.
 Vineyards have been planted here for over 140 years and the soil, climate and famous Sauvignon Blanc grape produce the distinctive wine of the area.
 Look forward to sampling the wine for yourself as you enjoy a vineyard tour and wine tasting.

 Stay overnight at the locally rated 4-star Scenic Hotel Marlborough (3Q), situated a few minutes walk from Blenheim centre.
 Facilities at the hotel include a restaurant and bar, outdoor pool (seasonal opening hours), spa (charges apply) and free Wi-Fi throughout the hotel.
 Each of the 54 air-conditioned rooms has a telephone, television, tea and coffee-making facilities, safe and hairdryer.
 B, D

 Day 13 Blenheim-Kaikoura

-Stay overnight at the locally-rated 4-star Sudima Kaikoura Hotel.
+Stay overnight at the locally-rated 4-star Sudima Kaikoura Hotel (3Q).
 This newly-built hotel opening is 2020 is situated close to the shoreline and facilities will include a restaurant and bar.
 B, D

 Day 14 Kaikoura-Christchurch

 Spend the next two nights at the locally rated 4-star Distinction Christchurch Hotel (4Q).
 Situated in Christchurch’s Cathedral Square, the hotel has been recently refurbished and facilities include a restaurant, bar, gym, sauna (charges apply) and free Wi-Fi.
 There are 179 air-conditioned rooms with a television, hairdryer, minibar, telephone, safe, iron and tea and coffee-making facilities.
 B, D